tameem-sq/Elevator-Simulations/README.md

 # Elevator Simulations

-The files sprites.py and visualizer.py were provided by or lightly modified from starter code provided by David Liu, Assistant Professor at the University of Toronto.
+The files sprites.py and visualizer.py were provided by or modified from starter code provided by David Liu, Assistant Professor at the University of Toronto.

 To run the program, run simulation.py and a pygame window will appear, displaying the contents of the simulation.